Villanova College (Australia): Cor Unum Centre fire

-Father Michael Endicott indecent treatment convictions
+Michael Endicott indecent treatment convictions

-On June 24, 2010, Father Michael Ambrose Endicott, a former priest at the school, appeared in Brisbane Magistrates Court and plead guilty to two counts of indecent treatment of a child.
-On two separate occasions in 1977 and 1978, Father Endicott had photographed the same student naked.
-On one occasion, the student was taken out of class and into the bush land, where the student was photographed naked.
+On 24 June 2010 Michael Ambrose Endicott, a former priest at the school, appeared in Brisbane Magistrates Court and pleaded guilty to two counts of indecent treatment of a child.
+On two separate occasions in 1977 and 1978, Endicott had photographed the same student naked.
+On one occasion, the student was taken out of class and into the bushland, where the student was photographed naked.
 On the other occasion, the student was taken to the school's bell tower and was photographed naked.
-Father Endicott was given a one-year jail sentence, of which was wholly suspended.
+Endicott was given a one-year jail sentence which was wholly suspended.

-On April 17, 2019, Father Endicott was convicted of three counts of indecent treatment with a child, after it was alleged by another former student that between 1975 and 1981, he was photographed naked on three separate occasions.
+On 17 April 2019 Endicott was convicted of three counts of indecent treatment with a child after it was alleged by another former student that between 1975 and 1981, he was photographed naked on three separate occasions.
 The former student had been first photographed on a school hiking trip, in which the then nine-year-old student had naked pictures taken of him by a creek.
 The former student then alleged he was abused similarly on two other occasions.
-Father Endicott was sentenced to 18 months in jail, with his sentence to be suspended after 6 months served in prison.
+Endicott was sentenced to 18 months in jail, with his sentence to be suspended after 6 months served in prison.
 The conviction was later overturned in Endicott's favour, as at the time, Queensland law did not consider taking nude photographs of a child to be indecent dealing.
 Villanova College has since posted an official apology.